 - The dates when your experience was gained

 New Mexico Journeyman HVAC Certificate

 In order to get the New Mexico HVAC license or perform installations or maintenance of any kind, you must hold a journeyman certificate

-New Mexico construction law requires a certain amount of HVAC journeyman and apprentices on a job site.
+New Mexico construction law requires a certain amount of HVAC journeymen and apprentices on a job site.

-The ratio of certified journeyman to unregistered apprentices must not exceed:
+The ratio of certified journeymen to unregistered apprentices must not exceed:

 The steps to get licensed in New Mexico are as follows:

 5. Submit Contractor License Application Packet.
 Must include: